hhnigdeli/Rundict/README.md

-        data = Dataframe that created before from .kml file wit distances scan = sacaning range in metres to find peaks in the topo
+        data = Dataframe that created before from .kml file wit distances scan = scaning range in metres to find peaks in the topo

         returns peak indicated graph